braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/preview_user_paths.md

 ---
 nav_title: Preview User Paths
 article_title: Preview User Paths
-permalink: /preview_user_paths/
+alias: /preview_user_paths/
 description: "This reference article covers how to preview user paths in Canvas."
 Tool:
   - Canvas
-hidden: true
 ---

 # Preview user paths in Canvas

 > Experience the Canvas journey you've created for your users.
 This includes previewing the timing and messages they will receive.
-These test runs act as quality assurance that your messages are sent to the right audience, all before sending the Canvas.
+These test runs act as quality assurance that your messages are sent to the right audience, all before sending your Canvas.

-{% alert important %}
-Previewing user paths in Canvas is currently in early access and only available in pre-launch draft Canvases.
-Contact your Braze account manager if you're interested in participating in the early access.
-{% endalert %}

 ## Start a test run